 |All students who are enrolled in Arkansas Tech's M.A. in English and are not completing

-the TESL option are required to pass the M.A. in English Comprehensive Examination.
-The examination
+the TESL option are required to pass the M.A. in English Examination.
+The examination is administered

-is administered three times each year in November, April, and August.
-Specific dates,
+three times each year in November, April, and July, as listed above.
+Additional information

-An examination committee, composed of three English graduate faculty members appointed by the English Department Head, will be responsible for writing, administering, and grading the examinations.
+An examination committee, composed of three English graduate faculty members appointed by the English Department Head, will be responsible for writing and grading the examinations as pass or fail.

 The Examination Reading List

 The examination is based on the M.A.
-In English Examination Reading List printed below.
+In English Examination Reading List.
 Students are responsible for mastering the works on the List through careful selection of courses and supplementary reading.

-As of the April 14, 2012 administration, the M.A.
-In English Comprehensive Examination consists of two parts: a twenty-four-question objective section and an essay section focusing on the M.A.
+As of the April 4, 2020 administration, the M.A.
+In English Comprehensive Examination requires an essay focusing onworks from the M.A.
 In English Examination Reading List

 Notification: Students will be notified of examination results within two weeks of the examination date.

-Retaking Examinations: A student who fails some portion of the examination may retake the failed section(s) on the next regularly scheduled test date.
+A student who fails the examination may retake the examination on the next regularly scheduled test date.
 A student who fails one or more parts of the examination on a second or subsequent attempt may petition the Department Head for an additional chance on the next regularly scheduled exam date.
-A student whose petition is denied may appeal the decision to the Dean of Graduate Studies.
+A student whose petition is denied may appeal the decision to the Dean of the Graduate College.
 If an additional attempt is approved, the Department Head may assign the student a graduate faculty mentor to monitor the student's preparation for the retake.